Shieldtail/devguide/README.md

 ### Built With

-We use mordern and emerging programming languages for development, Which are as follow:
+We use mordern programming languages and platforms which produces reliability, Which are as follow:

 * [Python](https://www.python.org/)
 * [Django Framework - python](https://docs.djangoproject.com/en/3.2/)